insidMWM/Syphon-OpenGL-3.2-core/README.md

 insid MWM edit

-This project is an OpenGL 3.2 core Syphon implementation initiated by the insid team.
+This project is an OpenGL 3.2 core Syphon implementation initiated by the insid MWM team.

 See http://www.insidinc.com for more informations.